-At one time I believed in knew the exact location of every cap and acorn I collected from under an Oak tree.
+I’m bound to my environment and use it to explore the subtleties and differences in words that reflect my own humanity.
+At one time I believed in knew the exact location of every acorn cap and acorn I collected from under an Oak tree.
 Now I don’t, and as beneficial as that is, it causes me great emotional pain.
-The self-assurance and faith in a rational system I created of mapping, numbering, collecting, cataloging and documenting collapsed because of a missing acorn cap.
-The instance of pain that I interpreted as failure, became a profound moment that shifted Fuller & Grand away from an honest attempt at an irrational undertaking into one of self-discovery.
-A simple careless mistake has made me realize this project isn’t about randomness found in natural events, but the values derived from the time and labor I invested in the work process.
+The self-assurance and faith in a rational system of mapping, numbering, collecting, cataloging and documenting collapsed because of a missing acorn cap.
+The instance of pain that I interpreted as failure, became a profound moment that shifted Fuller & Grand away from an honest attempt at an irrational undertaking into an examination of how process defines words.
+A simple careless mistake has made me realize my project Fuller & Grand isn’t about randomness found in natural events, but the meaning and relationship of value, time and labor.

-The remnants and physical marks left over from my practice are the result of an embodied experience in a quest for perfection in an imperfect world.
-What I find fascinating and compelling are the spaces within my mind created at the same time.
+As I work, I find myself drawn to words imbedded in questions that develop out of my work practice.
+Essential to that endeavor is attaching meaning to those words that exemplify the space in-between the gestures of my art.
+The physical marks and remnants left over from my project-based art is the result of an embodied experience manifest over time.
+What I find fascinating and compelling in my new project Witmer Park, are the mistakes that reveal themselves over time because of lapses in attention and focus.
 How do they act as a barrier and facilitator?
-Why do I feel compelled by questions I can’t answer and driven by latent ones I don’t know?
-Why am I attracted to moments of failure that manifest themselves over time?
+Why do I feel compelled by questions I can’t answer and driven by small events that happen despite structures I create to avoid them?
 There is a constant friction between the need to answer these questions and the longing for solitude brought about by repetitive work.
-It’s through this state of flux that I try to come to terms with my humanity and the need to find order in the world around me.
-That singular moment of experiencing failure became the sublime landscape of my mind that I navigate through.
+It is through this state of flux that I try to come to terms with my humanity and the need to find order in the world around me.